FDio/csit/docs/report/introduction/methodology_aws/aws_terraform.rst

 Example usage
 ~~~~~~~~~~~~~

-These are the default values for the AWS modules.
-The following example is
+Following shows an example of CSIT 2-Node topology (3-Node topology
-2n topology (3n topology variant is very similar).
-Few variables are defined in
+variant is very similar) with the default values set for the AWS
-a `variable.tf` file.
+modules.
+Number of variables are defined in a `variable.tf` file.

 ::